Genesis1231/eva/README.md

 ```
 But I like to leave them all on since it is very interesting to observe how AI select tools.

+### 🧰 Exit & Shutdown

+EVA will shutdown if you say "exit" or "bye"

 ## 🤝 Contribution